AngeloChecked/AngeloChecked/README.md

 and more:
 ```
 "Misunderstandings and lethargy perhaps produce more wrong in the world than deceit and malice do.
-At least the latter two are certainly rarer."
+At least the latter two are certainly rarer." -Hanlon's razor
 ```
 <!--
 **AngeloChecked/AngeloChecked** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.